-Living in any kind of remote location likely means it’s difficult to get to from more populated areas.
+Living in any kind of remote location likely means it’s difficult to get to and from more populated areas.
 And some people like it that way.

 But that also means it’s tricky and expensive to get things you need from other places.
 This is particularly true when it comes to receiving parcels or heavy parts being shipped by air, ground transportation, or even barge.

 If you’re building or renovating a cabin, for instance, or require supplies or parts for anything you’re DIYing, such as generator parts, car/truck/snowmachine/ATV parts, charge controllers, inverters, ice augers, etc., prepare to pay a bundle for shipping.

 Like many people in our area, we drive down to Edmonton, Alberta (1800 kilometers, or an 18-hour drive) with our truck and cargo trailer once or twice a year to load up on supplies.
 We also have an Amazon Prime membership which comes in handy for saving money on shipping dry goods and homeschooling books.

 I’m a little embarrassed to admit that despite an intellectual understanding of the North’s long summer sunlight hours, I completely overlooked the practical implications of all that sun.
 Especially when it comes to gardening (and getting little kids to sleep – a story for another post).

 All this sunlight means we have a really unusual growing season of about seven weeks.
 From about mid-June through the first week of August green things grow like gangbusters under 20+ hours of sunlight daily.
 But the gardening tips that hold true for most of the growing zones in North America just don’t work here.

 The tiny print on the back of seed packets advising anything to do with timelines is useless.
 We can’t sow in April or May because the ground is still frozen, and we could still have frost into June.
 And once we start planting, our veggies, herbs, and flowers grow a whole lot faster than the seed packet suggests.